Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The proportions in programming, implementation, and maintenance costs will change over time.

-Eventually, they’ll reach a state opposite to the original one.
-And this means that the cost of maintenance and development will be the highest.
+Eventually, they'll reach a state opposite to the original one, which means that the cost of maintenance and development will be the highest.

-That's why it's so important to properly estimate future costs already at the conceptual stage during the design of an application.
+That's why it's so important to correctly estimate future costs at the conceptual stage of an application's design.

-The awareness of maintenance and development costs (Mobile App Development) and the possibility of optimizing them (e.g., with cheaper plug-ins) and a number of ready-made solutions (e.g., supporting application scalability) is necessary for:
+The awareness of maintenance and development costs (mobile app development) and the possibility of optimizing them (e.g., with cheaper plug-ins) and several ready-made solutions (e.g., supporting application scalability) is necessary for:

 Both present and future ones.

-It's impossible to think about the cost of mobile applications without considering the relationship between the business goals they're supposed to serve, the usability they're supposed to offer, and the performance and accessibility they should provide.
+It's impossible to consider the cost of mobile applications without considering the relationship between their business goals, their usability, and the performance and accessibility they should provide.

-Perhaps the most difficult and time-consuming, labor-intensive, and costly issue necessary in mobile app cost estimation is the need to harmonize business goals (business orientation, market orientation) and usability goals (user orientation).
+The most difficult, time-consuming, labor-intensive, and costly issue in mobile app cost estimation is harmonizing business goals (business orientation, market orientation) and usability goals (user orientation).

 Generally speaking, users appreciate mobile applications that are both attractive and useful.